Writing Style Guide

 Global Perspectives Office

-goals President John C. Hitt set five goals in 1992 that define UCF’s course:
+goals Former President John C. Hitt set five goals in 1992 that defined UCF’s course:

 - Offer the best undergraduate education available in Florida.